sequana/laa/README.rst

 This is is the **laa** pipeline from the `Sequana <https://sequana.readthedocs.org>`_ project

-:Overview: TODO
+:Overview: T
-:Input: TODO
+:Input: A set of CCS files from pacbio in FastQ formats
-:Output: TODO
+:Output: variant calling, phylogney, consensus genomes, etc
-:Status: draft
+:Status: production but may change
 :Citation: Cokelaer et al, (2017), ‘Sequana’: a Set of Snakemake NGS pipelines, Journal of Open Source Software, 2(16), 352, JOSS DOI doi:10.21105/joss.00352